SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 For example, you could change that node's `workflowName` from `General` to `Task` (or any other entry in `_common`) by editing the `_DefaultWorkflow.json` for that shared workflow.
 Common workflows in `_common` include:

-* `General` - General conversation
+* `General`: General conversation
-* `General_CoT` - General conversation with an enforced manual chain-of-thought step
+* `General_CoT`: General conversation with an enforced manual chain-of-thought step
-* `General_With_Vision_DiscussionId` - General conversation that uses a discussionId vision node to describe and persist images
+* `General_With_Vision_DiscussionId`: General conversation that uses a discussionId vision node to describe and persist images
-* `Task` - Task-oriented workflow
+* `Task`: Task-oriented workflow
-* `Direct_Model` - Sends the conversation straight to a single model with no extra steps
+* `Direct_Model`: Sends the conversation straight to a single model with no extra steps

 That is not necessary for setting up the example users, and is optional.
 For the sake of a quick start, the user should not need to modify the workflow folder at all.